StephEO

 Source: Search Engine Journal

-• On the new CitationIQ.com site, only six of 33 requests carrying live AI-assistant names (ChatGPT-User, Claude-User, etc.) came from verified vendor IPs, an 81.8% spoof rate among checkable requests.
+• On the new CitationIQ.com site, only 6 of 33 requests carrying live AI-assistant names (ChatGPT-User, Claude-User, etc.) came from verified vendor IPs, an 81.8% spoof rate among checkable requests.

-• Of 799 requests claiming to be Googlebot, only 107 came from verified Google addresses, meaning roughly 87% were impersonators; many spoofed assistant hits were credential scanners probing for .env.production, secrets.yaml and config.json.
+• Of 799 requests claiming to be Googlebot, only 107 came from verified Google addresses, meaning ~87% were impersonators.
+Many spoofed assistant hits were credential scanners probing for .env.production, secrets.yaml and config.json.

-• The author verifies bots by matching the self-reported name against published IP range files (OpenAI, Anthropic, Perplexity, Google, Common Crawl) rather than trusting the user-agent string, using a three-state outcome: verified, spoofed, or unverifiable.
+• Verify bots by matching the self-reported name against published IP range files (OpenAI, Anthropic, Perplexity, Google, Common Crawl) rather than trusting the user-agent string, using a 3 state outcome: verified, spoofed, or unverifiable.

 • Verified background crawlers were led by Anthropic's ClaudeBot at 166 crawls, ahead of Googlebot at 107, GPTBot at 46 and OpenAI's search crawler at 40, on a brand-new unpromoted domain.